nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Sorts all athletes in the athlete list according to provided attribute.

-Format: `sort ATTRIBUTE ORDER`
+Format: `sort ATTRIBUTE`

-* Sorts the athlete according to specified attribute `ATTRIBUTE` and in specified `ORDER`.
+* Sorts the athlete according to specified attribute `ATTRIBUTE`.
 * Attributes:
   * 1 - Name
   * 2 - Pay rate
-* Order:
-  * 1 - Ascending
-  * 2 - Descending

 Examples:
-* `sort 1 1` sorts the athlete list by name in alphabetical order.
+* `sort 1` sorts the athlete list by name in alphabetical order.
-* `sort 2 1` sorts the athlete list according to pay rate, from cheapest to most expensive.
+* `sort 2` sorts the athlete list according to pay rate, from cheapest to most expensive.

 ### Adding a tag : `add-tag`